Changing to F-1 Status

-A change of status to F-1 is necessary for the maintenance of legal status when a nonimmigrant changes or ends his or her principal activity, reason, or purpose for being in the U.S. and wants to remain in the U.S. to pursue a specific educational objective full-time.
+A change of status to F-1 may be considered for the maintenance of legal status when a nonimmigrant changes or ends their principal activity, reason, or purpose for being in the U.S. and wants to remain in the U.S. to pursue a specific educational objective full-time.

-Though the ISSS office issues the change of status I-20, the change of status application is adjudicated by United States Citizenship and Immigration Services (USCIS).
-Requesting a change of status to F-1 is a multi-step process with specific rules, and not every nonimmigrant will be eligible for change of status or find this option ideal for his or her situation.
+Though the ISSS office issues the Change of Status I-20, the application is adjudicated by United States Citizenship and Immigration Services (USCIS).
+Requesting a change of status to F-1 is a multi-step process with specific requirements and not every nonimmigrant will be eligible for change of status within the U.S. or find this option ideal for their situation.

 2. Non-immigrants in A, G, or NATO status must first complete Form I-566, and have it properly endorsed by the foreign mission to the U.S. and the Department of State.